PhilippeThunderbolt/PackOS/README.md

 - Hold the **BOOT** button
 - Check that the USB cable supports data, not just charging
 - Make sure the correct COM port is selected
+- Try lowering the baud rate to 115200.

 ---